slviajero/tinybasic/MANUAL.md

 ## Timers and interrupts

-BASIC can handle time interrupt right now.
-Interrupts of external sources are in preparation.
+BASIC can handle time interrupt and interrupts from external sources.

 There are two timers implemented.
 The AFTER timer causes an action once and is then reset.
 The EVERY timer triggers events periodically until stopped.
 Both timers use millis() as time source.
 Timer events are only processed if a program is running.
 In interactive mode both timers are stopped but continue running.

+EVENT processes external interrupts.

 ### AFTER